 In this guide, we whizz you through all the vacuum cleaner buying options to help you make an informed choice.
 Plus, we'll recommend the best vacuum cleaners at the best prices, too.

 Once you have chosen a new vacuum cleaner, use our guide on how to vacuum, too, to pick up tips and advice about how to clean like a pro.

-Which is better: upright vacuum cleaner or cylinder vacuum cleaner?
+Which is better: upright vacuum cleaner, cylinder vacuum cleaner, or stick vacuum cleaner?